Interaction-Induced Quasicrystalline Order: Emergence of Quasi-Solid and Quasi-Supersolid Phases

+\emph{But is this always true?
+Can quasiperiodicity, under the right conditions, generate---rather than suppress---quantum order?} This core question has remained essentially unexplored because quasiperiodicity has almost exclusively been implemented through \emph{external on-site potentials} or \emph{lattice geometry}, rather than through the \emph{interactions themselves}.
+Potential-driven quasiperiodicity inherently competes with coherence, favoring localization, multifractality, or glassy behavior, even in strongly interacting regimes.
+What has been largely overlooked is a fundamentally different mechanism: \emph{deterministic quasiperiodicity embedded directly in the interaction kernel}, instead of the on-site potential.

-Recent theoretical work has proposed that quasiperiodic long-range interactions can be engineered using multi-mode cavity interference, enabling real-space interaction profiles that approximate Fibonacci-like modulations even in the absence of external quasiperiodic potentials~\cite{PhysRevA.106.023307}.
-While that study focuses on localization and entanglement dynamics in a fermionic setting, our work demonstrates that such interaction structures can also stabilize exotic ordered phases, including \emph{quasi-solids} and \emph{quasi-supersolids}, in bosonic systems at equilibrium.
+Recent theoretical work has proposed that quasiperiodic long-range interactions can be engineered, for example, using multimode cavity interference, yielding real-space interaction profiles that approximate Fibonacci-like modulations even in the absence of external quasiperiodic potentials~\cite{PhysRevA.106.023307}.
+At the same time, rapid advances in programmable quantum simulators---including Rydberg-atom arrays with tunable blockade radii~\cite{scholl2021,browaeys2020}, cavity-mediated atomic ensembles with controllable mode structures~\cite{PhysRevX.8.011002,landig2016}, and trapped-ion platforms with engineered power-law interactions~\cite{RevModPhys.93.025001}---have brought the physical realization of interaction-engineered models within reach.
+These developments naturally raise a profound and previously unresolved question: \emph{Can deterministic quasiperiodicity in the \emph{interaction sector alone} stabilize ordered quantum phases---including solids or supersolids---that have long been believed incompatible with quasiperiodic systems?}

-At the same time, rapid advances in programmable quantum simulators have brought the physical realization of interaction-engineered models within reach.
-Notably, Rydberg-atom arrays with tunable blockade radii~\cite{scholl2021, browaeys2020} and cavity-mediated atomic ensembles with controllable mode structures~\cite{PhysRevX.8.011002,landig2016} now provide site-resolved access to both the range and spatial profile of interactions.
-These capabilities enable the deterministic implementation of aperiodic couplings, either through tailored atomic geometries or through Fourier-space engineering of the interaction kernel.
-In particular, the realization of Fibonacci-modulated interactions, long considered theoretically intriguing, now appears experimentally feasible, significantly enhancing the relevance and testability of models with quasiperiodic long-range interactions.
+In this work, we answer this question in the affirmative.
+We investigate a one-dimensional hard-core Bose--Hubbard model with \emph{purely interaction-induced quasiperiodicity}, defined by $V_{ij} = V_0 \cos(\pi \alpha i)\cos(\pi \alpha j),$ where $\alpha = (\sqrt{5}-1)/2$ is the inverse golden ratio.
+Crucially, our model contains neither on-site potential disorder nor quasiperiodic on-site modulation, thereby isolating the role of quasiperiodic long-range interactions alone.